 Loss of wages

-Generally, you can recover lost wages if you were injured in the accident and were forced to miss work as a result.
+Generally, you can recover lost wages if you were injured in the accident and were forced to miss work.
 This includes your paid time off as well.
 Note that the lost wages claim is limited to the time off from work related to the injury and medical treatment.
-For example, if you’re unable to work the first month after the wreck, while you are recovering, or you have to take off work two hours early three days per week, this is included in your lost wages claim.
+For example, if you cannot work the first month after the wreck while recovering or have to take off work two hours early, three days per week, this is included in your lost wages claim.
 Time spent on the legal case is not included.
-Examples of this would include having to miss a full day of work while you are at your deposition.
+Examples of this include missing a full day of work while you are at your deposition.

-If you are involved in a car accident, you are entitled to recover for medical bills that are a result of the accident.
-While this sounds straight forward, the insurance company is going to limit this amount as much as possible my using various strategizes to claim that the bills are duplicative, excessive, not needed, or the treatment went on for too long.
-Basically, the insurance company is playing “Monday Morning Quarterback,” after the fact, and critiquing how your doctors handled your course of treatment.
+If you are involved in a car accident, you are entitled to recover for medical bills resulting from the accident.
+While this sounds straightforward, the insurance company will limit this amount as much as possible by using various strategies to claim that the bills are duplicative, excessive, unnecessary, or the treatment went on for too long.
+The insurance company is playing “Monday Morning Quarterback” after the fact and critiquing how your doctors handled your course of treatment.

-Organizing medical bills can be cumbersome because going to one hospital will often include more than three different companies because the hospital, doctors, diagnostic providers, and hospital pharmacist, are all actually different providers, and will have separate billing providers.
+Organizing medical bills can be cumbersome because going to one hospital often includes more than three different companies.
+The hospital, doctors, diagnostic providers, and pharmacist are all different providers and will have separate billing providers.
 These bills often include: